 When it comes time to decide on the type of gaming headset you need, there are two broad categories.
 These are wired headsets and wireless headsets.

 Wired headsets are the most commonly used option for most gamers because they are capable of producing clear, reliable communication through the speakers and microphone without having to worry about wireless latency delays.
 These headsets are also typically more affordable than wireless headsets because they are made with older, more widely available technology.
 This also makes it easier to connect a wired headset to a console, PC, tablet, or even most phones, though some newer phone models do not have a headphone input.
-In which case you need to use an adapter to connect a wired headset.
+In this case, you need to use an adapter to connect a wired headset.

 The other obvious drawback to a wired headset is that you are literally connected to the device that you are using.
 It’s difficult to get up and move around when there is a cable that keeps the headset securely attached to the console or PC.
-With a wire headset you should also be careful to avoid cable wear, because it can gradually destroy the wire inside the rubber cable exterior.
+With a wired headset, you should also be careful to avoid cable wear, because it can gradually destroy the wire inside the rubber cable exterior.

 Wireless headsets have traditionally been unreliable options that may seem like a cool investment until you begin to use them.
 However, in recent years there have been significant improvements in wireless technology that have led to the increased popularity of wireless headsets.
-While they still don’t have the steadfast reliability of a direct connection, wireless headsets allow you to get up, move around, stretch, or even go grab a drink without missing any of the conversation.
-If a difficult fight is coming up in game and you need to do some jumping jacks to calm your nerves, then having a wireless headset is ideal.
+While they still don’t have the steadfast reliability of a direct connection, wireless headsets allow you to get up, move around, stretch, or even go grab a drink without missing any of the conversations.
+If a difficult fight is coming up in-game and you need to do some jumping jacks to calm your nerves, then having a wireless headset is ideal.

 Just keep in mind that wireless devices rely on battery power, so if you don’t regularly charge your headset, you may find your headset out of power when you want to play.
 Unfortunately, wireless headsets also tend to cost more than wired headsets.
 However, if you like the freedom and maneuverability, then a wireless headset may be worth the higher price.